erroronline1/caro/readme.md

 ## to do
 * review openspout ods cell formatting
-* orders
+* further implementation of tc-lib-pdf, refactor _pdf.php as soon as html is available!
-    * check if similar items have been ordered recently?
+* update documentation images
-* further implementation of tc-lib-pdf, refactor _pdf.php as soon as html is available - recheck, first implementation 2026-04-17!
+* csvprocessor regex/u

 ## Content
 * [Aims](#aims)